FernandaGabrielli/fernandagabrielli/README.md

 ## Hello!
 I’m mostly called Gabs.
 I just love coding, seriously.
 I’m not sure when it all started, but I can say I’ve had some things in my cloud since I began learning HTML at eleven.
 Back then, I saw it just as a hobby, something I did as an enthusiast.
 But when I was twenty-one, I realized this is what I want to do for the rest of my life.
 It’s not just a hobby, but something I love that makes me feel fulfilled, and since then, that’s what I’ve been doing.

+- 🔭 I’m currently working on Telefônica(Vivo)
+- 🌱 I’m currently learning SQL
+- 🤔 I’m looking for help with ParticlesTS
+- 💬 Ask me about anything, I love talk :)
+- 😄 Pronouns: She/Her
+- ⚡ Fun fact: I could speak in english, spanish and some words in Dutch.

 <!--
 **FernandaGabrielli/fernandagabrielli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.